Domingo de Arrivillaga y Urdinsso

-Captain Domingo de Arrivillaga y Urdinsso (1605 - December 6, 1664), was a prominent Basque soldier, settler, and administrator in Santiago de Guatemala (present day Antigua Guatemala).
-He was the progenitor of the notable Arrivillaga family.
+Captain Domingo de Arrivillaga y Urdinsso (1605 – December 6, 1664), was a prominent Basque soldier, settler, and administrator in Santiago de Guatemala (present day Antigua Guatemala).
+He was the progenitor of the aristocratic Arrivillaga clan, which played a pivotal role in Guatemalan history throughout the 17th, 18th, and 19th centuries.

 Biography

+Arrivillaga was born in Irún, a small town in the Kingdom of Navarre, to García Juanes de Arrivillaga and María Esteban de Urdinsso.
+The family is said to be descended from Martín de Arribillaga, a Biscayan warlord who fought against Ordoño I of Asturias and Alonso III.

-Arrivillaga was born in Irún, Kingdom of Navarre to a well-off family of Basque descent.
-He and his brother traveled to the Americas around 1643, first to the Indies, Panama and then Guatemala where they inherited an estate from their uncle.
-He would spend years growing the property and accumulating immense wealth.
-Domingo would found the Mayorazgo de Arrivillaga in 1656 after receiving authorization from the crown.
-Arrivillaga also held administrative positions, most notably as the Second Mayor of Santiago de Guatemala, a position countless of his descendants would hold.
-At some point he obtained the rank of Captain of Infantry.
+He and his brother traveled to the Americas around 1643, first to the Indies, Panama, and then Guatemala where they inherited a large sugar mill estate from their uncle.
+Spending years growing the property and accumulating immense wealth, he founded the Mayorazgo de Arrivillaga on August 28, 1656, eventually receiving authorization from Charles II and Queen Regent Mariana of Austria on January 18, 1667, in Madrid.
+Arrivillaga also held administrative positions, most notably as Mayor of Santiago de Guatemala, a position countless of his descendants would also hold.
+At some point he also obtained the rank of Captain of Infantry.

-Family
+Arrivillaga family

-After a few years of living in the colony, Arrivillaga married María Antonia de Coronado Ulloa, a distant relative of Francisco Vázquez de Coronado, Conquistador and Governor of New Galicia.
+Arrivillaga married María Antonia de Coronado Ulloa, a distant relative of Francisco Vázquez de Coronado, Conquistador and Governor of New Galicia.
 Her father was the Governor and Captain General of the Province of Veragua.

+Arrivillaga's descendant's retained immense wealth and influence for centuries, producing countless prominent figures in Guatemalan history and society.